We’re only midway through the 2017 Atlantic hurricane season, and it has already been an active one.

 In 2012, Hurricane Sandy caused serious damage to a long-time Stellar customer in New Jersey.
 In addition to helping the client properly prepare for the storm, our team provided timely on-site services to restore water-damaged areas of the facility as well as re-roof the building after the hurricane passed.
 This allowed the client to get the facility up and running as quickly as possible.

-Many of Stellar’s projects along the Eastern Seaboard and in the Bahamas have been affected by hurricanes during construction.
+Many of Stellar’s projects across the U.S. and in the Bahamas have been affected by hurricanes during construction, including Hurricane Harvey in 2017.
 Due to good planning and by securing job sites from wind and water damage, we’ve avoided significant losses other than workdays.
 Ensure you have an emergency preparedness plan in place so your facility can be ready for any storm that may come its way.

 If you have more questions and concerns about how to prepare for a hurricane or handle emergency response, feel free to email me at email@example.com.